Can I Use Wax Melts Around Pets?

 Always check the ingredients list (CLP - Classification, Labelling, and Packaging) and do your research to ensure the product is truly safe for your furry friends.

-Use fragrance products in well-ventilated areas |
+| Use in well ventilated areas |

-Keep wax warmers and melts out of reach – because pets are naturally curious. |
+| Keep wax warmers and melts out of reach, because pets are naturally curious. |

-If your pet acts strangely, stop and talk to your vet. |
+| If your pet acts strangely, stop & speak to your vet |

 You can absolutely enjoy your wax melts without worrying about your furry friends.
-Just be informed, choose reputable brands, and use common sense.

-Remember, a safe and happy home is a fragrant one – for you and your pets!
+Remember, a safe and happy home is a fragrant one, for you and your pets!